 Magic Leap One release date

-It's been a long time coming considering the fact that Magic Leap has been in development for five years now, with nothing but conceptual ideas to show.
+And the Magic Leap One release date is a long time coming considering the fact that Magic Leap has been in development for five years now, with nothing but conceptual ideas to show.

 Clearly investors believe in the timeline behind Magic Leap.
 It's attracted hundreds of millions of dollars from companies like Google and Alibaba.